 - Oil: coconut oil has a longer shelf life than olive oil.
 The maximum shelf-life of olive oil is 12 months, depending on how old it was when you bought it at the store.
 Oils need to be stored in a dark cool place.
 Coconut oil will store longer, depending on the kind you buy.
 Every manufacturer has different expiration dates.

 - Canned chicken: for sandwiches or casseroles.
-You’ll be surprised as to how tasty canned chicken is and it’s really inexpensive.
+You’ll be surprised how tasty canned chicken is and it’s really inexpensive.
+We buy most of ours at Costco and love it.
+We like to make chicken salad and then use it in sandwiches with pickles, but also as a tasty salad with crackers.

 - Canned roast beef: for sandwiches or casseroles.
 Another one of my favorite meats is canned roast beef, so yummy!

-- Canned tuna: be careful with storing tuna because to me it becomes mushy after a year or two.
+- Canned tuna: be careful with storing tuna because it can become mushy after a year or two.
 It’s great for sandwiches or casseroles.

 - Miracle whip: yep, my husband introduced me to this awesome spread for sandwiches and casseroles.
 Please note, I started buying smaller jars so if we do have a power outage I will still have some sandwich spread if we go days without power.
 Please remember, ice will be non-existent within hours after a power outage.
-Please store some gallons of water in your freezer that you could transfer to a camping cooler if needed, with perishable groceries.
+Please store some gallons of water in your freezer that you could transfer to a camping cooler, if needed, to help protect your perishable food items.

 - Popcorn: I love popcorn freshly popped with butter and salt.
-Love it!
+Got to have it in your inventory!

 - Lemon juice: awesome for cooking or drinking.
 I love it with green tea and honey.